-John Baranoff – Psychologist
+John Baranoff – Personal Essay on Chronic Pain

 As a teenage swimmer I had a strong focus on athletic performance.
 I believed sport required coping with and enduring pain – my favourite saying to my sister, also a swimmer, was “no pain no gain”.
 Pain was a gateway to performance, a requirement if I was to achieve more.